-Since 2007, the suicide rates in the Army and Marine Corps have surpassed general population rates [19].
+Since 2007, the suicide rates in the Army and Marine Corps have surpassed general population rates; these statistics remain unchanged as of data presented in 2019 [19].
 Factors with the greatest association to suicide risk include depression, relationship strain, financial and vocational loss, and magnitude of life impairment.
 Clinical presentations with the highest prediction of potential future suicidal behavior are the presence of overwhelming negative thoughts and hopelessness over the future [20].